justliam42/MSOE-notes/Classes/CPE 1500/Week 8 - Memory basics.md

 - D is most significant bit
 - Clear signal

-A positive edge is when the delta V be posibi
+A positive edge is when the delta V be positive (calculus agag)